arrow

 How diverse and inclusive is the University of Leicester?

-Two thirds (64.4 per cent) of students are from black and ethnic minority backgrounds (putting the university in 11th place) and the achievement gap with white peers is closing (minus 6.5 per cent, ninth).
-Leicester ranks 65th for social inclusion overall in England and Wales.
-To widen access, there is a range of progression programmes such as Pathways to Law and the in-house AccessLeicester: Medicine and AccessLeicester: Maths.
+Black and ethnic minorities represent 68.8 per cent of students, placing the university 13th in our social inclusion index for this measure.
+The achievement gap with white peers is closing.
+Leicester ranks 77th for social inclusion overall in England and Wales.
+To widen access, there is a range of progression programmes such as Pathways to Law and AccessLeicester.

 Everything you need to know about scholarships and bursaries at the University of Leicester